Meet the cast of A Discovery of Witches

 Swedish actor Buska doesn’t have that many English language credits, and is best known in her own country for a lead role in TV series The Lawyer and the movie The Girl King.

 Matthew’s vampire “brother”, son to Ysabeau and an investment banker of some success.
-He was turned into a vampire while living in Roman society.
+He was turned into a vampire while living in Roman society, and uses a slightly altered version of the family name for business.

 Where have I seen Trystan Gravelle before?